 Leadership Putnam Class Projects

-Each year LP class members complete a series of projects aimed at meeting a need within the community and ultimately working toward improving the quality of life to our citizens.
-In order to graduate, the participant must have 20 personal points that range from sitting in on city council or county commission meetings, volunteering at a school event or non-profit, to taking a health initiative to better themselves through activity or scheduling a yearly checkup.
-Not only do class members have individual project points they are working to achieve throughout the year, but they also have a group project they are working towards.
+Each year, LP class members complete a series of projects to meet a community need and ultimately work toward improving the quality of life for our citizens.
+To graduate, the participant must have 20 personal points that range from sitting in on city council or county commission meetings, volunteering at a school event or nonprofit, to taking a health initiative to better themselves through activity or scheduling a yearly checkup.
+Not only do class members have individual project points they are working to achieve throughout the year, but they also have a group project they are working toward.
 Group projects are assigned on the day of orientation based on a list of interests and personalities.

 “It’s not very often that you have an opportunity to meet with true leaders — the most innovative, enthusiastic, creative, and influential people throughout your community.
 I’ve learned so many functions that are essential to the growth and prosperity of myself, my business, and the citizens of this community.
-The most important and meaningful part of this experience is the relationships we built; if you want to see the best that Putnam County has to offer and the future of our magnificent county, engage and complete Leadership Putnam.” – Konstantin Yepifantsev
+The most important and meaningful part of this experience is the relationships we built; if you want to see the best that Putnam County has to offer and the future of our magnificent county, engage and complete Leadership Putnam.”